statsml/cluster-setup/README.md

 # cluster-setup

-When you install cuda GPU library and tensorflow, please check wheather they are compatible.
+When you install the cuda GPU library and tensorflow, please check wheather they are compatible.

 SSH login cluser: